 top of page

-Vanessa Bateman's research spans art and visual culture, environmental history, history of science, and museum studies from the nineteenth century to the present.
-Currently, she is a Postdoctoral Researcher for the NWO-Vici project "Moving Animals: A History of Science, Media, and Policy in the 20th Century" at Maastricht University (Netherlands).
-There, Vanessa leads the subproject on "Seasonal Migrations," researching the history of migratory animals and human-animal interactions from a cultural history perspective, looking at both the role of visual media in understanding the movement of animals, as well as the visual archive and its very movement and circulation.
+Vanessa Bateman's research spans art and visual culture, environmental history, history of science, and museum studies from the 19th century to the present.
+From 2025-2027 she is a Social Sciences and Humanities Research Council (SSHRC) Postdoctoral Fellow at Trent University (Canada), and was previously a Postdoctoral Researcher for the project "Moving Animals: A History of Science, Media, and Policy in the 20th Century" at Maastricht University (Netherlands).
+Vanessa was a recipient of the 2024/25 ESEH-Gale Fellowship in Digital Environmental History from the European Society for Environmental History.

 bottom of page